skaffolder/skaffolder-vscode-extension/README.md

 ### Editing components

-You can edit a component by clicking the edit icon and a new editing panel will open.
+Edit a component by clicking the edit icon and a new editing panel will open.
 When saving, any modification will be written in the openapi.yaml file.

 ![Add attribute from panel gif](https://raw.githubusercontent.com/skaffolder/skaffolder-vscode-extension/assets/gif/add_attribute.gif)